IAMconsortium/nomenclature/doc/source/usage.rst

 Model mappings, defined on a per-model basis serve three different purposes:

-1. Define a list of model native regions that are to be selected (and usually uploaded) from an IAM result.
+1. Defining a list of model native regions that are to be selected (and usually uploaded) from an IAM result.
 This also serves as an implicit exclusion list for model native regions, since only explicitly mentioned regions are selected.
-2. Allow for renaming of model native regions.
+2. Allowing for renaming of model native regions.
-3. Define how model native regions should be aggregated to common regions.
+3. Defining how model native regions should be aggregated to common regions.

 This example illustrates how such a model mapping looks like: